 Exhibition Dates: 13 Oct - 17 Nov 2012

-'Into the Light' is a retrospective, solo exhibition - the first comprehensive exhibition of sculpture by Maurice Blik for many years.
-The exhibition includes many of his bronzes from the '80s and '90s and showcases his transition to lighter bronze patinas in recent work.
+'Into the Light' is a retrospective, solo exhibition - the first comprehensive exhibition of my sculpture for several years.
+The exhibition includes many bronzes from the '80s and '90s, and showcases my transition towards using lighter patinas in recent years.

 For a copy of the catalogue and further details, please contact Sculpt Gallery www.sculptgallery.com or email e:firstname.lastname@example.org